xychen-comp/Hybrid-Coding-SNN/README.md

 # A Hybrid Neural Coding Approach for Pattern Recognition with Spiking Neural Networks
-This repository contains the implementation of the paper A Hybrid Neural Coding Approach for Pattern Recognition with Spiking Neural Networks
+This repository contains the implementation of the paper [A Hybrid Neural Coding Approach for Pattern Recognition with Spiking Neural Networks](https://ieeexplore.ieee.org/document/10347028/metrics#metrics).

 ## Dataset
 CIFAR-10